This version is an update to the 24th edition of Standard Methods for the Examination of Water and Wastewater and was posted online April 18, 2025.

 1. Krasner SW, Hwang CJ, McGuire MJ.
 Development of a closed-loop stripping technique for the analysis of taste- and odor-causing substances in drinking water.
-In: Keith LH, ed.
+In: LH Keith, ed.
 Advances in the Identification and Analysis of Organic Pollutants in Water.
 Ann Arbor (MI): Ann Arbor Science Publishers; 1981, Vol. 2.
 Google Scholar

 2. Krasner SW, Hwang CJ, McGuire MJ.
 A standard method for quantification of earthy-musty odorants in water, sediments and algal cultures.
 Water Sci Technol.
 1983;15(6–7):127138.
 Google Scholar